Invariance of Immersed Floer cohomology under Maslov flows

 \end{theorem}

 A very similar argument for the invariance of Legendrian contact homology appears in Ekholm-Etnyre-Sullivan \cite{ees}, and our proof uses the same basic idea although its realization in the language of Lagrangian Floer theory is somewhat different.
 In particular Ekholm-Etnyre-Sullivan \cite[Lemma 4.6]{ees} describes the behavior of holomorphic disks with boundary in a Lagrangian immersion under the development of a self-tangency.
-In the Lagrangian Floer case the families $b_{t,\pm} \in CF(\phi_t), t \in [\pm \eps,0]$ on either side of the tangency are connected by a correction formula
+As in that paper, we work in a local model in which the self-tangency is ``of standard form'', justified in Lemma \ref{admissible}.
+We consider families